 - 1. Click on the Program name in the top center of the effect processor display to open a name dialog.

 - 2. Type in a new name.

-- Press [Return].
+- 3. On the keyboard, press Return.

 Saving Effects

 Save your edited effects in the File pop-up menu to the right, under the Effect Type pop-up.